 Shingles is caused by the Varicella zoster virus, which is the same virus that causes chickenpox.

 Shingles can happen in children who’ve previously had chickenpox.
 After an episode of chickenpox, the Varicella zoster virus ‘sleeps’ in the nerve cells.
 The virus can ‘wake up’ and cause shingles in children who:

 - are run down after illness

 - have an underlying condition affecting their immune systems

 - are taking medication affecting their immune systems.

 You can’t ‘catch’ shingles.
 But if your child hasn’t been immunised against chickenpox or hasn’t had chickenpox before, he can catch chickenpox from someone with shingles.

 Shingles rarely affects children under three years of age.

 Shingles appears as a rash of small lumps, which might look purple, brown or grey on darker skin or red on lighter skin.
 The lumps form fluid-filled blisters.
 The blisters cluster together on a single patch of skin.
 New lumps form over the first few days, then the blisters crust over.

 The rash occurs on the upper body more often than on the face, legs or arms.
 The rash isn’t usually itchy, but it can be very painful.

 Shingles can occasionally affect the outside lining of the eye.
 Your child’s eye might become red.
 Your child’s eye might also be sore, and your child might have tiny ulcers around her eye.

 Your child won’t usually feel ill or have a fever.

 You should take your child to your GP if your child’s rash:

-- is on her face or around her eye
+- is on her face or around her eyes